camilapulido/Neuron-Energy-Consumption/README.md

 <img src="./Images/ExpC1_picNeuron + ROIs.png" alt="Neuron with ROIS" style="width: 250px;"/>

-Extract background signal by drawing ROIS corresponding to the background of neurons, automatically extract info by running [Background code](Code/Syn-iATPsf-HALO_NoStim_BLACK.py)
+Automatically get and save background signal by drawing ROIS corresponding to the background of neurons and by running [Background code](Code/Syn-iATPsf-HALO_NoStim_BLACK.py).

-Actomatically Load signal information from all the boutons into IGOR-PRO (wavemetrics), by creating matrix arrays with their information.
-Extract background signal to all boutons signal.
-Now, Data should organized and ready to get analyzed.
+Load signal information into matrix arrays from all the boutons and their corresponding background signals into IGOR-PRO (wavemetrics) program.

+Correct all synaptic boutons signalling by subtracting the background noise.

+Now, Data should organized and ready to get analyzed!!

 **2) Some analytics of ATP dynamics in Synaptic boutons**